vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     - Type: **External endpoint**
     - Name: `primary`
     - Fully-qualified domain name (FQDN) or IP: `fabmedical-[SUFFIX]-ingress.[AZURE-REGION].cloudapp.azure.com`
-    - Location: Choose the same Azure Region as AKS
+    - Location: Choose the same Azure Region as AKS.

     Be sure to replace the `[SUFFIX]` and `[AZURE-REGION]` placeholders.